Seattle’s JumpStart Tax: Attention Washington Employers

 Who is exempt from the JumpStart Seattle tax?

-There are a number of businesses exempt from this new tax.
+There are several businesses exempt from this new tax.
 The following do not have to pay into the JumpStart tax:

 • Businesses with annual compensation of less than the threshold